 The graph will show four trend lines:

-Since Transactions and CPA are on different scales, we will need to calculate values on one or the other to move them so they fit together.
+Since Transactions and CPA are on different scales, we will need to calculate values on one or the other.
 Then, we need to add a second y-axis label and values.
 We’ll do that for CPA.

-We will also add a vertical dashed line to distinguish ‘Actual’ from ‘Forecast’ and change the colors of each trend line when they cross over the vertical line.
+We will also add a vertical dashed line to distinguish ‘Actual’ from ‘Forecast’.
+Then change the colors of each trend line when they cross over the vertical line.

 output$media_plot <- renderPlot({